 Sometimes Boomi Atom Processes need to communicate with external services in the middle of process execution.
 Anything from pulling data from a database, calling a service for a credit check, or validating the status of a warranty claim for processing a product return.
 These are synchronous types of calls, meaning the Boomi Atom Process needs to wait for the response before proceeding.

 On May 15th 2021, Boomi released the latest version of the Solace connector to support this type of interaction: support for a Request Action in the Solace Connector Shape.

-In this codelab, You will learn how to implement the Solace Connector for Boomi Request Action.
+In this codelab, you will learn how to use the Solace Connector for Boomi Request Action.